 If you want to integrate two or more apps and establish some nice automated workflows, you’ll either need to learn code or find a good solution that doesn’t require it.
-In the last case, there are more than a few options, and in this article we’ll be talking over two of the best of them in this Zapier vs Integromat comparison.
+In the last case, there are more than a few options, and in this article our project management experts will go over two of the best of them in this Make vs Zapier comparison.

-We’ve talked about them separately as well in our Integromat guide and Zapier guide, but in this article we’ll skip over some details and mostly just lay them side by side to see which is the better fit for you.
+You can read about both services separately in our Make guide and Zapier guide, but in this article we’ll skip over some details and mostly just lay them side by side to see which is the better fit for you.
 Note that both are excellent services; this comparison is all about finding the one that’s best for you — not the best overall.

-- Integromat uses a visual, mind map–like interface, while Zapier uses a more conventional, list-type approach to making automations.
+- Make uses a visual, mind map–like interface, while Zapier uses a more conventional, list-type approach to making automations.
 This results in very different user experiences.

-- Zapier has many more apps available for integration than Integromat does — 3,000 or so versus about 250.
+- Zapier has many more apps available for integration than Make does — 3,000 or so versus about 1,000.
 Check if your favorites are among them.

-- Integromat is a lot cheaper than Zapier is, but Zapier offers more versatility.
+- The main difference between Make (Integromat) and Zapier is that Make is a lot cheaper in comparison, but Zapier offers more versatility.

 Since both give such a strong showing, this comparison is a lot less combative than the ones we feature in our project management section or even our VPN articles.
 That said, it’ll still be a lot of fun, so let’s get started.

-Zapier is one of the best no-code services out there, so it’s hard to say if anything is better, but IFTTT and Integromat are among its peers.
+Zapier is one of the best no-code services out there, so it’s hard to say if anything is better, but IFTTT and Make are among its peers.

 Yes and no. It’s better if you prefer a more visual interface when putting together your automations, but Zapier is great because it’s so straightforward.